Follow a Colored Object with a Rover (like SCUTTLE)

 In this tutorial, you’ll learn how to use the vision service to make a rover follow a colored object.
 We’re using a SCUTTLE rover for this tutorial but you can use any rover, including the Viam rover.

-You can see the full code at the bottom of the page.
+You can see the full code at the end of the tutorial.

 Requirements